New AMA Podcast Series to Help Physicians and Providers

 We Can Help

 Are you facing a difficult situation in your practice?
-As part of the Physician and Provider Well Being Resources Program from VITAL WorkLife, members have access to peer coaches who have been in your unique situations so they are equipped to help guide you through your situation.
+As part of the Physician Well Being Resources Program from VITAL WorkLife, members have access to peer coaches who have been in your unique situations so they are equipped to help guide you through your situation.
 We’re available anytime, to provide the support you or your family members need.

 If you are a member of one of our solutions, give us a call to speak with a representative; we’re available anytime, day or night.